Bardo, Poland

-Bardo is a historical town in Ząbkowice Śląskie County, Lower Silesian Voivodeship, in south-western Poland.
+Bardo is a historical town in Ząbkowice County, Lower Silesian Voivodeship, in south-western Poland.
 It is the seat of the administrative district (gmina) called Gmina Bardo.

 As of December 2021, the town has a population of 2,440.

 The town is a widely known place of pilgrimage and adoration of the Virgin Mary.

 Geography

 Bardo lies on the Eastern Neisse river, flowing out of the Kłodzko Valley towards the Silesian Lowlands.